 Users can run ProtModel using the command line, the GUI or the cluster version.
-Simulations under a SCS model and the free energy calculation may take several hours so we recommend to choose the lowest number of simulations.
-However, simulations time do not depend only on the number of simulations but also on the length and the number of the protein sequences.
+Simulations under a SCS model and the calculation of the free energy may take several hours, thus we recommend choosing the lowest number of simulations.
+However, simulation time also depends on the length and the number of the protein sequences.
 Concerning the substitution models, the computer time does not depend on which empirical or SCS model of protein evolution is used.
 All of the empirical models have the same dimension (20 ×20) (Arenas, 2015; Yang, 2006) and the two SCS models will both have as many matrices as number of sites along the sequences.
 Still, of course the execution time will increase with the number of substitution models.
 Both command line and GUI version can use more than one computer core, running the simulations in a parallelized way but sharing computer memory.
 Thus, even though using more than one core may reduce the computer time, it will not follow a linear function (Figure S1; Supplementary Data).
 Indeed, the execution time will mainly depend on the computer activity while the program is running.
-By contrast, cluster version can work with a large number of cores without sharing computer memory, but the computer time and the number of processors does not follow either a linear function (Figure S1) because a new process only starts when all the previous cores have finished their process.
-Finally, the time of ABC estimation depends on the number of simulations per model, but it should not be a long time.
+By contrast, cluster version can work with a large number of cores without sharing computer memory, but the computer time and the number of processors also does not follow a linear function (Figure S1) since a new process only starts after the cores have finished their process.
+Finally, the time of ABC estimation depends on the number of simulations per model.

 Discussion